 Tip: The skill of understanding earned value and also the indices is not very common.
 Make sure you always check whether the recipient of the data can deduce the relevant information from them.
 It is always better to pass on the illustrations shown above than mere figures.

 Do you use Earned Value Analysis with Microsoft Project?
-What are your experiences?
+What has been your experience with this approach?
 Please leave a comment below.